juspay/hyperswitch-helm/charts/incubator/hyperswitch-encryption-service/README.md

 ### TLS/mTLS Configuration

-To enable TLS/mTLS for the keymanager service:
+To enable TLS/mTLS for the encryption service:
 ```yaml
 secrets:
   tls: